 4. All successful applications must include an element of student participation.
 The form of this participation can range from student consultation where opinions and feedback is taken from students, to student-partnership projects where applications are put forward jointly by staff and students.
 We can provide links to sources of information to provide guidance in this area.
 Meaningful and appropriate forms of student participation will be an assessment criteria for project proposals.
 Recognising a need to provide incentives for students to engage or to recompense students for where they have played a major role, project holders may wish to devote part of the funding to give an award, stipend or payment to students.**

 6. Prior to making an application, applicants are welcome to meet with a member of CIE to discuss their plans.
 We hope that this will help maximise the impact of the fund and in particular to support those who may have never made a funding application.
 The discussion is available to help guide you through the application process, suggest possible related areas you may wish to consider, approaches to evaluation, how to engage students/staff, put you in touch with others who may have relevant experience or direct you to relevant literature.
 The discussion does not form part of, or feed into the evaluation process.
-For avoidance of any conflict of interest, the member of CIE you meet with will not take part in the decision-making panel for the awarding of the fund, and CIE cannot be named as research partner for applications.
+For avoidance of any conflict of interest, the member of CIE you meet with will not take part in the review Panel, and CIE cannot be named as research partner for applications.

 9. CIE and the Student Experience and Enhancement directorate (SEE) reserve the right to amend these Terms of Reference going forward.